10 Incredible Ancient Roman Ruins in France

 La Turbie is a small town on the French Riviera known for its picturesque setting overlooking Monaco and, of course, for its small share of Roman history.
 The village got its name from the Latin word “tropaeum,” meaning trophy, referring to the erected monument of Caesar Augustus in town.

-After the Fall of the Roman Empire, this enormous 49-meter-tall (now only 36-meter) monument was destroyed and sacked.
-And it wasn’t restored until the 1850s.
+After the Fall of the Roman Empire, this enormous 49-meter-tall (now only 36-meter) monument was destroyed and sacked, and it wasn’t restored until the 1850s.

 Today, you can explore the monument by walking from the square base of the ruins all the way to the columns on top.
 There’s also a small museum in the vicinity that highlights its historical background and features some relics from the monument.